mklarqvist/tachyon/README.md

 ```

 ### Building without admin privilidges
-If you have no super-user powers required to install software on your machine:
+If you have no super-user (`sudo`) powers required to install software on your machine:

 ### Linux/MacOSX
 ```bash